A.F.C. Netley

 A.F.C.
-Netley are a long running amateur football club based in Netley, Southampton, Hampshire.
+Netley are a long-running amateur football club based in Netley, Southampton, Hampshire.

-Formerly known as Netley Central Sports, they are affiliated with the Hampshire Football Association and are currently members of the Hampshire Premier League Division 1.
+They are affiliated with the Hampshire Football Association and are currently members of the Hampshire Premier League Senior Division (Level 11, Step 7 on the English football pyramid system), whilst the reserves play in the Hampshire Combination & Development League.

+Formerly known as Netley Central Sports, they were long-standing members of the original Hampshire League Division 1, which prior to the creation of the Wessex League was equivalent to the modern-day Step 6.

 History

 The club were established in 1901 as Netley Sports and originally played friendly matches before becoming founder members of the Southampton League in 1908.

-Netley enjoyed great success during the fifties, most notably winning three successive Southampton Senior Cups and two Hampshire Intermediate Cups.
+Netley enjoyed great success during the fifties, most notably winning the Southampton Senior Cup three years running, along with the Hampshire Intermediate Cup twice.

-In 1957 Netley began their long association with the Hampshire League and back-to-back title wins saw them quickly reach Division 1.
-At the time, the competition was of a very high standard, and in 1965 they finished in 4th place for what was their highest position.
+In 1957, Netley began their long association with the Hampshire League and back-to-back title wins saw them quickly reach Division 1.
+At the time, this level was of a very high standard, and in 1965 they finished in 4th place for what was their highest position.
+Netley were also regular entrants in the national FA Amateur Cup and the Hampshire Senior Cup, enjoying several good runs in both competitions.
+Their playing strength was further illustrated when the reserves were also elected to the county league.

 The club became known as Netley Central Sports in 1970 - showing the link with the local Sports & Social Club.
 Apart from a couple of brief spells, they remained top-flight regulars for many years until the late nineties, when a decline in fortunes resulted in successive relegation's down to the basement division.

-In 2004 the original Hampshire League was absorbed into the expanding Wessex League, with Netley joining the short-lived third division, but unable to meet the strict ground criteria, they left two years later to join the Hampshire League 2004, where they twice won the league and cup double.
+In 2004, the original Hampshire League was absorbed into the expanding Wessex League, with Netley joining the short-lived third division, but unable to meet the strict ground criteria, they left two years later to join the Hampshire League 2004, where they twice won the league and cup double.

 It was the end of an era in 2011 when Netley dropped out of county soccer, but after a successful spell of rebuilding in the Southampton League, they returned to the competition in 2014, which had since become Division 1 of the Hampshire Premier League.

-In 2020 the club was re-branded as AFC Netley.
+In 2020, the club was re-branded as AFC Netley and in 2026 they won the Division 1 title.